mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 ## Description

-This project is a library of functions for creating aplications in text mode.
+This project is a library of functions for developing text-mode applications.

+Supports the following display modes:
-Works in Text 1 (screen 0, 40 columns), Text 2 (screen 0, 80 columns), and Graphic 1 (screen 1, 32 columns) modes.
+- Text 1 (screen 0, 40 columns)
+- Text 2 (screen 0, 80 columns) Requires MSX with V9938 and BIOS that supports this mode.
+- Graphic 1 (screen 1, 32 columns)

-This library uses the functions from the MSX BIOS, so it is designed to create applications in ROM format or binaries on MSX BASIC.
+This library uses the functions of the MSX BIOS, so it is designed to create applications in ROM format or binaries on MSX BASIC.

 It is designed to develop MSX applications using Small Device C Compiler (SDCC), although it is an opensource project.
 Feel free to use part or all of it to adapt it to other systems or development environments.